 The contents of the booklet will differ depending on the intended use of the certificate.
 For example:

-What Periods Should You Apply for China Police Certificate to Cover?
+C. What Periods Should the Police Certificate Cover?

 - United States: According to U.S. State Department rules at 9 FAM 504.4-4(B), an immigrant visa applicant 16 or older must present an original or certified police certificate for: